-V. CONCLUSION
+VI.
+CONCLUSION

 Throughput performance is always a key issue in multi-hop ad hoc networks.
 Distributed spectrum allocation/scheduling algorithms are commonly applied in the multi-hop networks to improve the efficiency of the spectrum usage and thus improve the poor throughput performance.
 However, without considering the multi-hop nature of flows, the spectrum allocation can have significant wastage especially for long hops flows.
 In this paper, we propose 2-hop MAC scheme.
 This scheme incorporates multi-hop consideration into spectrum allocation so that the spectrum allocated for one hop transmission will not be wasted due to lack of spectrum at the next hop.
-The end-to-end throughput performance and fairness improvements are investigated in several typical multi-hop scenarios.
+The asymmetric neighborhood, which is usually ignored in previous papers, is discussed and addressed in this paper.
+The endto-end throughput performance and fairness improvements are investigated in several typical multi-hop scenarios.